 Development of robust scientific and analytical work that gives decision-makers the confidence to act.

-The Coalition's regional roundtable meetings bring together Ministers and other high-level representatives to share actions and best practices that can simultaneously deliver the Paris Agreement goals and the 2030 Agenda for Sustainable Development.
+Our regional roundtable meetings have brought together Ministers and other high-level representatives to share best practices that can simultaneously deliver the Paris Agreement goals and and clean air benefits.